 Skip to main content

 Takeoff Boost is ConstructConnect’s AI-Assisted Automated Takeoff Service that can help you get a jump start on your takeoff projects.
-In seconds, Takeoff Boost can return a Page full of walls, windows, areas, and counts so you can spend more time on the details and less time on repetitive takeoff tasks.
+In seconds, Takeoff Boost can return a Page full of walls, windows, areas, and counts in seconds so you can spend more time on the details and less time on repetitive takeoff tasks.

 You must keep your On-Screen Takeoff up to date with the latest release to continue to use Takeoff Boost.
 See On-Screen Takeoff's Product Information and Downloads Page for the current release.